 The :arg-resolvers option is a map from keyword to argument resolver generator.

 When a parameter of an endpoint function has metadata with the matching key, the generator is invoked.

-The generator is passed the parameter symbol, and returns the argument resolver function; this function is used during request processing: it is passed the Pedestal context and returns the argument value.
+The generator is passed the parameter symbol, and returns the argument resolver function; the argument resolver function is used during request processing.